Brine-Finance-Libs/brine-connector-nodejs/README.md

 #### Login

-Both login() and completeLogin() sets JWT as Authorization Token.
-Optionally, setToken() can be used to set JWT token directly, but this will not allow client to auto-relogin on token expiry.
+Both `login` and `completeLogin` sets JWT as Authorization Token.
+Optionally, `setAccessToken` and `setRefreshToken` can be used to set JWT token directly.

 getNonce: `POST /sapi/v1/auth/nonce/`
 login: `POST /sapi/v1/auth/login/`